Tanik-chopra/UI-UX-Design-mobile-app/README.md

 Special thanks to all contributors and supporters who have helped shape and improve the UI/UX designs for Unspoken Health.

 ## Contact
-For any inquiries or feedback related to Unspoken Health, please contact Subham Chatterjee at tanikchopra888@gmail.com .
+For any inquiries or feedback related to Unspoken Health, please contact Tanik Chopra at tanikchopra888@gmail.com .

 Feel free to further customize this template to fit your needs!